nathanmandell99/nathanmandell99/README.md

 # 👋 Hi, I'm Nathan

-Full-stack developer and Computer Science student at Columbia University.
 Passionate about web development and interested in systems programming.
 Appreciator of Vim.
 Trying to become fluent in Italian.

 ## 🛠️ Tech Stack
 - **Languages:** Java, Python, C, JavaScript